iamadamdev/bypass-paywalls-firefox/README.md

 # Bypass Paywalls for Firefox

 ## [Download and install the latest version](https://github.com/iamadamdev/bypass-paywalls-firefox/releases/download/v1.6.3/bypass_paywalls-1.6.3-an+fx.xpi)
+Drag .xpi file into Firefox browser to get as extension

 ### Bypass the following sites' paywalls with this extension